simsonhutagaol/expo-test-random-activity/README.md

-# Expo Random Activity Test
+# Expo Test - Random Activity

 Try refactor this app to be cleaner by code and design.